Shagshag/prestashop-documentation/StateCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\State.php line 47
+* This property is defined in [classes/State.php line 47](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/State.php#47)

 ### $webserviceParameters